Diseases Of The Arteries Veins And Lymphatic Question and Answers

 3. Through local invasion.

-• Tumours invade the surrounding normal tissue.
+• Tumors invade the surrounding normal tissue.

 4. Through implantation or inoculation.